komura-crm/donaldboulton/README.md

 I would love to get your feedback and contributions.

 Feel free to ping [@donaldboulton](donaldboulton) for help regarding your JAMstack website, our DM's are open.
-And do not forget to share you website with me 😊
+And do not forget to share your website with me 😊

 [gatsby]: https://gatsbyjs.org
 [netlifycms]: https://www.netlifycms.org